rootCircle/Zoom-AutoRecorder/README.md

 4. Add a properties section to set up the recording service, key functions, etc.
 5. Support for the integrated screencast, as well as third-party recorders such as OBS and VLC (assistance needed!).
 6. Better ease of use.
-7. Removal of persistent loading screen Bug.
+7. Removal of the persistent loading screen bug.

 ### Preview
 [<img src="https://raw.githubusercontent.com/Microsoftlabs/Zoom-AutoRecorder/main/docs/screenshot_collage.jpg"